soukouna94/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. I can only go one way.
 I've not got a reverse gear : Function that prints a string in reverse
 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes : Function which reverses a string
 6. Half the lies they tell about me aren't true : Function which prints every other character of a string, starting from the first one
+7. Winning is only half of it.
+Having fun is the other half : Function which prints half of a string